hasangkz/hasangkz/README.md

 <br />

 ## ⏲ What I am doing now:
-I'm developing a lot ofprojects 📃.
+I'm developing a lot of projects 📃.
 <br/>
 I also work as a FreeLancer 🆓.